brettkelly/enslaver/README.md

 ENslaver
 ========

-A Python clone of Brett Terpstra's [Slogger](https://github.com/ttscoff/Slogger) project that logs to Evernote
+A Python clone of Brett Terpstra's [Slogger](https://github.com/ttscoff/Slogger) project that logs to Evernote (instead of Day One).

 This is a work in progress.